 Maths is a key curriculum subject that all young people deserve to be taught to the highest standards.
-If you have a 2:2 or above and train as a maths teacher, bursaries of up to £20,000 are available for courses starting in 2013.
+If you have a top degree and train as a maths teacher, bursaries of up to £25,000 are available.
 The amount of bursary you will be eligible for depends on your degree class.

-As an alternative option to the standard bursaries, the Institute of Mathematics and its Application (IMA), in collaboration with the London Mathematical Society (LMS) and the Royal Statistical Society (RSS), has 150 teacher training scholarships worth £20,000 available to eligible mathematics trainees with a 2:1 or 1st who start their teacher training in the 2013/14 academic year.
+As an alternative option to the standard bursaries, the Institute of Mathematics and its Application (IMA), in collaboration with the London Mathematical Society (LMS), the Royal Statistical Society (RSS) and Mathematics in Education and Industry (MEI) has teacher training scholarships of £25,000 available to eligible maths trainees.

 The scholarship will be instead of the standard bursary, but trainees who are not awarded the scholarship will continue to be eligible for the standard bursaries.

-To be a mathematics scholar you will need to have exceptional subject knowledge, enthusiasm for the study of mathematics, and outstanding potential to teach.
-Successful scholars will be offered additional support from the IMA, LMS, and RSS to enable them to make a significant contribution to the development of mathematics teaching in the schools where they train and work.
+To be a maths scholar you will need to have exceptional subject knowledge, enthusiasm for the study of maths, and outstanding potential to teach.
+Successful scholars will be offered additional support from the IMA, LMS, RSS and MEI to enable them to make a significant contribution to the development of maths teaching in the schools where they train and work.
 The package will include membership offers, access to teaching resources and academic journals, and early career support.
-Visit the IMA website for further information.
+Visit the IMA website for further information

-For further information, please visit our bursary information page
+For further details on bursaries, please visit our bursary information page

-You will also benefit from a competitive starting salary, excellent training, and great chances for career progression once you have qualified – with the job security of knowing that good maths teachers are always essential.
+You will also benefit from a competitive salary, starting at a minimum of £22,023 a year (or £27,543 if you work in inner London), excellent training, and great chances for career progression once you have qualified.
+A great teacher can earn up to £65,000 as a leading practitioner – with the job security of knowing that good maths teachers are always essential.